reedboard/reedgit/src/content/blog/first-entry.md

 ---
-title: "Why Make This Public?"
+title: ""Why Make This Public?""
 pubDate: 2026-06-02
 description: "On public thinking and keeping a working notebook."
 ---